songssssss/GCP-PDE-preparation/study_material/data_processing_and_pipelines.md

 	 - Duplicates can happen when endpoint is not acknowledging messages.
 	 - Maintain a DB to store hash value for each entry.
 	 - Pub/Sub assigns a unique `message_id` to each message which can be used to detect duplicates.
+- Real-time Event Stream: Cloud Pub/Sub is a managed messaging service that can handle real-time event streams efficiently.
+You can use Pub/Sub to ingest and publish real-time market data to consumers.
 <details><summary>Use Cases of PubSub</summary>
 <p>